Tourism Business Support

 Falkirk, in the Central Lowlands of Scotland, is a tourist-friendly city with a laid-back appeal, beautiful scenery, and a wealth of things to do.
 It's home to two popular Scotland attractions: the Falkirk Wheel and The Helix: Home of the Kelpies.
 These two larger-than-life attractions are worth the travel alone.

-3. Callendar House.
-768. Speciality Museums.
+See ways to experience (14) 3.
+Callendar House.
+769. Speciality Museums.
 Historic stately home set amidst expansive grounds with a museum and art gallery.
 Features include an elegant Georgian kitchen and serene tea room for a reflective visit.
-See way to experience (1) 4.
-Xtreme Karting Falkirk.
+4. Xtreme Karting Falkirk.

-Falkirk.
+12,185.
+Falkirk, United Kingdom.
 The Falkirk Wheel is an innovative rotating boat lift which connects the Forth and Clyde canal with the Union canal.
 Visitors can take a boat ride on the lift.
 Falkirk's Callendar House has played host to many historical figures including Oliver Cromwell, Mary Queen of Scots and Bonnie Prince Charlie.
-Read more.

 Now one of Scotland's busiest tourist attractions, The Falkirk Wheel attracts around 500,000 visitors each year.
 The Wheel has transformed Falkirk into a key tourism destination, with visitors traveling from all over the world to marvel at the working sculpture which combines modern engineering and technology with ancient principles set out ...